Spectrum Analysis

 ps 1 2 "Detector 3"

-Spectra 1 and 2 with a heading 'Detector 3' are written into sagraph.ps
+Spectra 1 and 2 with a title 'Detector 3' are written into sagraph.ps

-ps 1 "Title" > newname.ps (changes output file name)
+ps 1 "Title" > newname.ps (writes to the named output file)

-all marks set in that window or region will be converted into channel numbers or energies (if calibration present).
-If the highest channel is marked a centroid using the adjacent channels will be calculated.
+If the spectrum contains marker, all marks set in the display window or region will be converted into channel numbers or energies (if a calibration present) and written into the plot.
+If appropriate, a 3 channel centroid, using the adjacent channels, will be calculated.

 The title can use super or sub scripts.
 Subscripts start with "_" and and end with "^" and vice versa.
 So, ^152_Eu becomes 152Eu.